 Heaving seems to have been most popular in the 18th century, a chance for a bit of fun between the sexes perhaps, but by the 19th century it had degenerated into an unpleasant and intimidating experience for many.
 There are reports of people being harassed and chased and women locked their doors against ‘heavers’ who operated in gangs, exhorting money from their victims.
 By 1869 it was forbidden in Herefordshire and soon died out elsewhere.

-Flowering Sunday, or Sul y Blodau in Welsh, was a tradition of decorating graves with flowers at Easter time.
+Flowering Sunday, or Sul y Blodau in Welsh, was the Easter tradition of decorating graves with flowers.
 In Wales this was usually on Palm Sunday and in Herefordshire, Easter Sunday.
 There are references to the Welsh tradition of Sul y Blodau going back to the 12th century.

-In the medieval period there was a widespread custom of decorating churches and churchyards for Palm Sunday in memory of Christ’s entry into Jerusalem.
-In the absence of palm leaves they used branches of willow, box or yew which were blessed by the priest and used as talismans for their protective qualities.
+During the medieval period there was a widespread custom of decorating churches and churchyards for Palm Sunday in memory of Christ’s entry into Jerusalem.
+In the absence of palm leaves branches of willow, box or yew were used, blessed by the priest and used as talismans for their protective qualities.

-There are later accounts from the 18th century onwards of people ‘going a – palming’, collecting willow and especially catkins, to decorate their homes, sometimes also local landmarks.
-This is an example of religious practices morphing into a folk custom that may, according to historian Professor Ronald Hutton be traced back to the medieval period as above.
+There are later accounts from the 18th century onwards of people ‘going a – palming’.
+They collected willow and catkins to decorate homes and, sometimes, local landmarks.
+This is an example of a religious practice morphing into a folk custom that may, according to historian Professor Ronald Hutton, be traced back to the medieval period.

-There are other references of grave dressing across the centuries in Wales and along the Marches.
-Roy Palmer wrote it continued at Ross and Hereford until the 1970s.
-Primroses were especially popular and other flowers including Easter roses, pussy willow, clematis, anything in season, would be used.
+There are other references of grave dressing in Wales and along the Marches.
+The folklorist Roy Palmer recorded it continued at Ross and Hereford until the 1970s.
+Primroses were especially popular and other spring flowers such as Easter roses, pussy willow and clematis.

-The 19th century curate Reverend Francis Kilvert wrote in his diary an account of grave dressing taking place on Easter Eve at the church just over the Herefordshire border at Clyro:
+Reverend Francis Kilvert, 19th century curate and writer,wrote the following about a grave dressing on Easter Eve at the church just over the Herefordshire border at Clyro: